Greater Prairie Chicken perform their spectacular booming displays every spring

 seriously endangered.
 Extirpated locally elsewhere, they are greatly

-reduced in number and in range from their historical numbers.
-Numbers
+reduced in number and in range from their historical numbers, with estimates

 Cornell University's "All About Birds - Greater Prairie Chicken"